 Recovery may range from none to several weeks, depending on the depth of the treatment.
 Your facial tissue may become swollen or crusty, scabby, or peel.
 Your post-resurfacing care will likely include a good moisturiser.

 Deep resurfacing can require significant care afterwards, including antibiotics and sometimes dressings.
 It can take a week for serious resurfacing to start improving in appearance to the point where you would consider a social occasion.

 There are wrinkles caused by facial movements (known as dynamic wrinkles) then then static wrinkles that are caused by ageing or damage.
 We can treat any wrinkles.

 Energy-based skin resurfacing treatments can be performed on just about any part of the body, but the most common areas are the face – in particular around the eyes and mouth – and décolletage.
 Acne scarring on other parts of the body can also be treated.

 The best candidate is anyone with fine lines and wrinkles, or those with sun damage and deep wrinkles.
 Fine lines are essentially wiped off the face and deeper wrinkles are softened.

 If your skin hasn’t responded very well to gentler treatments, deeper procedures can be an option.
 The skin responds very well the more elastic it is.
 Anyone who scars easily or is very oily may need a greater investigative consultation before getting resurfacing treatments to make sure they are a good candidate.

 Some medical conditions will make you less appropriate for resurfacing treatments, but speak to your dermatologist.
-Having realistic expectations is also useful, since these procedures aren’t magic and can’t work miracles.
-It can have a profound impact on the appearance of your skin, but not everyone gets dramatic results.
-Usually the deeper the treatment, the longer the recovery time, but the better the results.
+Having realistic expectations is also useful since these procedures aren’t magic and can’t work miracles.
+In some cases, it can profoundly impact your skin’s appearance, but not everyone gets dramatic results.
+Usually, the deeper the treatment, the longer the recovery time, but the better the results.
 Often, repeat treatments are required.
 Pigment, for example, has memory and can come back, albeit often less pronounced, but may need additional treatments for either maintenance or removal.